dmekhanikov/community-detection/README.md

 or construct a JUNG `Graph[Long, Edge]` yourself.

-If you choose to read a `graphml` file with a factory, it should contain a desctiption of an undirected graph with a `weight` key in its every edge.
+If you choose to read a `graphml` file with a factory, it should contain a description of an undirected graph.
+Edges may contain a `weight` key.
+Default value of the weight is 1.0.